-“At school, our teacher said!” was all I could catch.
+“At school our teacher said!” was all I could catch.

 Apathy is natural.
 Especially if you’ve never personally experienced war.
 But today I saw that underneath the apathy are real emotions.
 Today when I asked my daily, “How are you?” my students all answered, “Angry!”
 The last one added, “And very, very sad, and very, very ANGRY.”
 I realized they felt helpless.
 How could they not?
 They felt frustrated.
 Again, understandably.
 They are stuck in a potentially perilous situation over which they have no control and behind which is a lot of hurt, feelings of betrayal, and unresolved tension that they have inherited, even as children.

 As an American, as a citizen of the most powerful nation in the world, I have never known the feeling of fearing another nation, of fearing invasion, of having to appease a higher power.
 Terrorism has changed things.
 America is no longer untouchable.
 But even so, our pride is very much intact.
 We don’t bow to anyone.

-While watching a Korean drama recently, I thought to myself, “Koreans know about suffering.”
+While watching a Korean drama recently, I thought to myself, Koreans know about suffering.
 Suffering in silence.
 Hiding your pain.
 Crying in secret.
 Silently bearing injustice.
 Humbling yourself to appease those over you.
 Koreans know that kind of suffering well.

-But while I am concerned about what kind of resentment that kind of situation could foster concerns me, my students’ “anger” also made me smile today.
+But while I am concerned about what kind of resentment that kind of situation could foster, my students’ “anger” also made me smile today.
 I saw resilience in it.
 There was real fear in some of their eyes.
 In some, near hatred.
-But mostly I saw resilience, a determination to defend their nation, a resolution to fight for good.
+But mostly I saw resilience.
+A determination to defend their nation.
+A resolution to fight for good.
 There is a strength that can only be learned by long-suffering.
 The Bible calls it endurance.
 Amongst all the tragedies this nation has suffered, that is one of its most beautiful traits to me: They have endured.